- Reasons Why A Cat Wagging Its Tail When Petted

 2. A Sign For You To Back Off

-To avoid getting scratched or bitten, you should stop petting him as soon as he starts showing signs of aggression.
+To avoid getting scratched or bitten, you should stop petting him as soon as he shows signs of aggression.

 It is commonly seen in older cats.